Re•Storying Autism

 About the Project

-Re•Storying Autism in Education (2019-2023) is a multimedia story making project directed by Patty Douglas that brings together Autistic people, family members, educators, practitioners and artists to rethink inclusion in ways that desire the difference of Autism.
+Re•Storying Autism in Education is a multimedia story making project directed by Patty Douglas that brings together Autistic people, family members, educators, practitioners and artists to rethink inclusion in ways that desire the difference of Autism.
 The overall aim of the Re•Storying Autism project is to transform deficit understandings of Autism in education and create new approaches that centre the perspectives of Autistic people and their/our supporters.
 The project holds in-person and online storytelling workshops and events in Ontario, Manitoba, Canada, Aotearoa and England.
 The Collective, made up of Autistic people and critical allies, is an arts and research collective that meets monthly to plan initiatives and events.
-Re•Storying Autism is funded in part by the SSHRC Insight Grant 435-2019-0129.
-See our Events page for more information.
+Re•Storying Autism was funded in part by the SSHRC Insight Grant 435-2019-0129 (2019-2025).
+Also see our News page for more information.

 “We lean into interference and the tangle of research and relationality, power, and possibility for more innovative, just, and critically hopeful knowledge and practice”